"I get commissions for purchases made through links in this post."

 You will certainly fall while learning how to ride a skateboard.
 Therefore:

-- Learn how to fall the right way without hurting yourself.
-If you begin to lose your balance, bend down so you won’t fall from a higher distance.
+- Learning how to fall the right way without hurting yourself is important since it can significantly reduce the pain inflicted on you.
+If you begin to lose your balance, bend down so you won’t fall from a higher distance and minimize the damage to the smallest.
 Try to fall on your fleshy part of your body and roll over.
 Do not break the fall with hands or arms.

 - Bigger features and bigger tricks mean bigger injuries.
 As a beginner, learn a few simple tricks and then practice them before you try more complicated ones.
 Leave the never-die tricks to the professional until you have enough experience to try them safely.

 - Know and practice riders’ etiquette.
-In case you are at a skate park, always wait for your turn.
-Don’t jump in blindly into the mix.
+In case you are at a skatepark, always wait for your turn.
 This will help you avoid accidents and prevent fights from breaking out.

 Step-by-Step Guide: Learning to Skateboarding